Executive job search is complicated and it can take a long time to land a job you covet and deserve.

 3. Your Target Niche is Too Narrow

-As noted above, I normally advise my clients to narrow their search as much as possible, so that they can clearly communicate their value to specific employers.
+As noted above, I normally advise executives to narrow their search as much as possible, so that they can clearly communicate their value to specific employers.

 But, some job seekers take this too far.

-For instance, don’t set your sights solely on the CFO role in just one specific company, or only 2 or 3 companies . . . unless you have plenty of time to wait, or an inside track, or knowledge of the current CFO’s imminent departure.
+For instance, don’t set your sights solely on the CFO role in just one specific company . . . unless you have plenty of time to wait, or an inside track, or knowledge of the current CFO’s imminent departure.

 Your target audience needs to be wider than that.

 Have a more expansive Plan B . . . or even Plans C and D, in terms of targeting.

 4. You’re Sabotaging Your Efforts By Spending Too Much Time on Job Boards